2019 WHITE COLLAR SEMINAR

 - 7.5 hours CLE

 - Tickets to a Raffle Drawing

-- An invitation to join us at Perch (inside Frost Tower) after the Seminar.
+- An invitation to join us at Branch & Bird (inside Frost Tower) after the Seminar.

 Of course what seminar would be complete without a swag bag?
 Keep an eye out for news on what will be contained in yours!